oneapi-src/oneAPI-samples/Libraries/oneTBB/tbb-resumable-tasks-sycl/README.md

 > - Open a command prompt window and execute `setx SETVARS_CONFIG " "`.
 This only needs to be set once and will automatically execute the `setvars` script every time Visual Studio is launched.
 >
 >For more information on environment variables, see "Use the setvars Script" for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

->
+You can use [Modulefiles scripts](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-modulefiles-with-linux.html) to set up your development environment.
+The modulefiles scripts work with all Linux shells.

+If you wish to fine tune the list of components and the version of those components, use a [setvars config file](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos/use-a-config-file-for-setvars-sh-on-linux-or-macos.html) to set up your development environment.

 ### Using Visual Studio Code*  (Optional)

 You can use Visual Studio Code (VS Code) extensions to set your environment, create launch configurations, and browse and download samples.

 The basic steps to build and run a sample using VS Code include:
  - Download a sample using the extension **Code Sample Browser for Intel® oneAPI Toolkits**.